 It’s not unusual to place an order on a tablet or computer, or for a Roomba to clean your floors.
 However, how would you feel about a robot performing dentistry?
 Economists predict that robots will soon take your order at drive-thrus and even change your oil or rotate your tires.
 But at the thought of robots cleaning your teeth, filling cavities or giving you a root canal, most people don’t think this is a good idea.
-At Smile Columbia we don’t have any plans to replace our amazing dentist with robots.
+Our Columbia, SC dentist doesn’t have any plans to replace our amazing dentist with robots.
 However, they might play a role in your care.

 How Do Americans Feel About Robot Dentists?

 Researchers at Embry-Riddle Aeronautical University of Florida recently conducted an online survey with an audience of more than 500 people to find out how they felt about robot dentists.
 The survey included a list of 10 procedures.
 It then asked respondents to indicate how willingly they would let a robot perform the procedure instead of a dentist.

 - Teeth cleaning

 - Teeth whitening